 In Education at a Glance, net graduation rates are always preferred to gross graduation rates where data are available.
-They are calculated for upper secondary, post-secondary non-tertiary, short-cycle tertiary, bachelor's or equivalent, master's or equivalent and doctoral level education.
+They are calculated for upper secondary, post-secondary nontertiary, short-cycle tertiary, bachelor's or equivalent, master's or equivalent and doctoral level education.
 First-time graduation rates may also be used in addition to graduation rates.
 This calculation is based on the number of first-time graduates (defined in Chapter 4, Section 4.1.5) in a given year.
 It has the advantage of eliminating double counting of graduates over time within the same level, which can otherwise lead to overestimating graduation rates.

 - The interpretation of the graduation rate indicator is complex.
 It is not a measure of the proportion of graduates in a country at a specific time but a measure of the probability of someone in the country graduating in the long term, based on current graduation patterns.
 Therefore, graduation rates are sensitive to any changes in education systems, such as the introduction of new programmes or variations in a programme's duration, like those seen in many EU countries as a result of the implementation of the Bologna Process.
-If the pattern of graduation is seen to be changing due to temporary education system changes, the interpretation of the results can be difficult. - Graduation rates for vocational and general programmes can be high due to some programmes giving double diplomas. - Upper secondary graduation rates can be very high even over 100% during a period.
-This could be due to a large number of people graduating outside the typical ages (e.g. through second chance programmes), a change in the education system, such as changes in the duration of some programmes (which strongly affect graduation rates) or other reasons such as double counting of students (it is complex to identify first-time graduates without detailed registers). - The analysis of graduation rates can be expanded by determining the profiles of first-time graduates.
+If the pattern of graduation is seen to be changing due to temporary education system changes, the interpretation of the results can be difficult. - Upper secondary graduation rates can be very high even over 100% during a period.
+This could be due to a large number of people graduating outside the typical ages (e.g. through second chance programmes), a change in the education system, such as changes in the duration of some programmes (which strongly affect graduation rates) or other reasons such as double counting of students (it is complex to identify first-time graduates without detailed registers).
+To resolve this issue, data report first-time graduation rates to general and vocational programmes as of Education at a Glance 2018. - The analysis of graduation rates can be expanded by determining the profiles of first-time graduates.
 Such profiles look at the distribution of graduates by gender, age group, international status and ISCED level, or by fields of education at upper secondary and tertiary level.

-7.2.2 Completion rates
+7.2.2.
+Completion rates